Effective Opioid Treatment in San Francisco

 In 2016, the San Francisco Department of Health released a report showing naloxone decreased overdose deaths and emergency room visits.
 Primary care physicians began prescribing naloxone alongside opiate painkillers as a preventive measure for long-term chronic pain patients.
 In particular, patients that received naloxone had an average of 47% fewer ER visits for opioid-related issues.

 Naloxone is also available at pharmacies without a prescription.
 Also, the health department decided to provide naloxone training to librarians.
 Their goal was to ensure that those who were likely to witness an overdose would intervene.
 As of 2016, the number of lives saved from naloxone almost doubled.

 Will San Francisco Be the First U.S. City to Offer Safe Injection Sites?

 Public health officials are attempting to reduce the city’s medical costs and harm due to dirty needles.
 Therefore, they want to implement safe injection sites by July 2018.
 They believe that approximately 85% of IV heroin users would utilize safe injection sites.
 These sites would provide access to medical and social services as well.

-Opioid Treatment in San Francisco
+Rapid Detox in San Francisco

-For those seeking the highest quality of medical care and the safest opioid detox available, The Waismann Method is the first choice.
+For those seeking the highest quality of medical care and the safest opioid detox available, Waismann Method is the first choice.
 We use the latest medical science to treat opioid dependence as a medical condition.
 For 20 years, we have maintained our international reputation as one of the most successful opioid detox facilities.